qragsda80/Pi_In_The_Sky/README.md

 1) We are using Tello Drone specific motors for easy specification accesebility.
 2) During testing, we will make the frame out of acrylic to be conscious of material used in 3D printing (we will need to make many iterations and don't want to waste material)
-3) In our final design, we will utilize ABS material for our frame, but use Ninjaflex for
+3) In our final design, we will utilize ABS material for our frame, but use Ninjaflex for our propellor guards and landing buffer.
+This allows us the have slightly more flexibility and durability.
+If the drone crashes, the ninjaflex could prevent it from cracking completely.
+4) Our propellor gaurds will be made detachable to the main frame (snap fit).
+If the drone crashes, the chances are more likely it will land on the propellor guards than any other part of the drone, so making the guards detachable allow us to only need to reprint a piece rather than the entire frame.

 ### Risk Mitigation